Client: Rainbow District School Board

 The building meets several sustainable design goals, including in-slab hydronic heating, high efficiency HVAC systems, exterior solar shading devices, a high performance building envelope, zero volatile organic compound (VOC) emitting materials, and the infrastructure to accept roof-mounted solar panels.
 The JLR team worked closely with the RDSB to create a simple design that yielded low tender prices, allowing the RDSB to add items to the project scope.
 As a result, the project was completed on time and under budget.

-By collaborating with the RDSB, we were able to incorporate elements that support the curriculum and help teachers inspire young minds.
+By collaborating with the RDSB, JLR was able to incorporate elements that support the curriculum and help teachers inspire young minds.
 The opportunity to educate was physically woven into the fabric of the school, allowing the building itself to teach students about the world around them.
 For example, the atrium floor contains an embedded starburst pattern that, when more closely examined, reveals lines radiating from a centre circle that point to capital cities in Canada and around the world.
 A vinyl wall graphic accompanies each directional line and provides GPS coordinates, a symbol, and the distance to each city.